jest-community/jest-extended/README.md

 #### .toBeWithinRange(min, max)

-Use `.toBeWithinRange` when you want to check if array contains elements within a given range.
+Use `.toBeWithinRange` when you want to check if array contains elements between min (inclusive) and max (inclusive).

 ```js
 test('passes when array contains elements within a given range', () => {